-Daily Assignments and Quizzes - 25% Writing assignments including subjective and objective essays - 30% Unit examinations/Final Examination - 45% (15% each)
+Daily Assignments and Quizzes - 25% Writing assignments including debates, essays, presentations - 30% Unit examinations - 45% (15% each)

 Cheating in any form is unacceptable.
 Cheating will result in an automatic zero for that assignment.
 Plagiarism is dishonest and lazy.
 If you are caught plagiarizing on an essay or assignment, you will be subject to severe punishment, including removal from class.